Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/samples/Sample1_CreatePool_Job_Task.md

 ### Job creation

-Before we can create Batch Tasks we first need to create a Job for the tasks to be associatd with, this can be done via the `CreateJobAsync` command.
-The basic elements needed are a Id for job itself and the name of the pool that this job will run against.
+Before we can create Batch Tasks, we first need to create a Job for the tasks to be associatd with, this can be done via the `CreateJobAsync` command.
+The basic elements needed are an id for job itself and the name of the pool that this job will run against.

 ```C# Snippet:Batch_Sample01_CreateBatchJob
 await _batchClient.CreateJobAsync(new BatchJobCreateContent("jobId", new BatchPoolInfo() { PoolId = "poolName" }));